yanwang202199/yanwang202199.github.io/_pages/interns.md

 {% include base_path %}

 I used to be a team leader at SenseTime, where I gain a solid experience on working with full-time researchers and young students.

-Opening research directions (although listed as different topics here, we always try to solve key problems in various fields through some common principles and techniques, for example, by investigating self-supervised learning, probabilistic inference or the general principle of information compression)：

-(1) Neural data compression: efficient and effective model design, Neural sandwiched/augmented x264/5

-(2) Neural data compression: principled approaches and theoretical aspects, information theory

-(3) Generative model: from theory to application

-(4) Autonomous driving: perception, prediction, planning, V2X, etc

-(5) AI + (safety) Science.
-I keep close collaboration with School of Safety Science, Tsinghua University

 We have Postdoc and PhD positions (supervised by Prof. Ya-Qin Zhang), feel free to contact me by wangyan202199@163.com